Show HN: Quadratic – native JavaScript support in a spreadsheet

 What are the limits on number of rows, data in cells, and number of columns?
 I saw you say “infinite” on one blurb but couldn’t find reference to limits anywhere else.

-• Manchego79 9 months ago
+• Manchego79 a year ago

 Our last test was ~5 million cells.
 We're making performance improvements with almost every release.
 Building on WASM and WebGL, we aim to be highly performant and handle relatively large data sets (not necessarily big data).
 If you have a data set you'd like to test, we'd love feedback!

-xiaodai 10 months ago
+xiaodai a year ago

 These approach has been tried so many times and has failed so many times that it’s not funny

-• etbebl 10 months ago
+• etbebl a year ago

 I guess I wasn't around to see it; do you mind saying why it's failed?
 Well, I don't know if it's commercially viable, but just speaking for myself I've been looking for something like this for a while.

-• ies7 10 months ago
+• ies7 a year ago

 The ones who use spreadsheet usually don't write code well.